Henry Ford Home Health Care

 Office locations and areas we serve

-Henry Ford Home Health Care serves Wayne, Oakland and Macomb counties from the following office locations.
+Henry Ford Home Health Care serves Wayne, Oakland, Macomb and Jackson counties from the following office locations.

 - Corporate Office - 1 Ford Place, Suite 4C, Detroit, MI 48202